Chukwuemeka-Peter-Eze/jenkins-multibranch-pipeline/README.md

 Deployment Artifact
 ```

-This project explores incrementing the application version both locally and within the Jenkins Pipeline itself.
+This project increments the application version both locally and within the Jenkins Pipeline itself.

 ---